CohereAI-Labs/cers-subnet/neurons/miners/README.md

 -   **Storage**: A fast NVMe SSD with at least 200GB of free space.
 The storage requirement will grow depending on the amount of data indexed.
 -   **Network**: A stable, low-latency internet connection.

+## 🔒 Security Best Practices

+Running a miner involves exposing an API to the internet, so security is critical.
+Follow these best practices to protect your node and the data you are entrusted with.

+### 1. API Key Management
+Your `MINER_API_KEY` is a secret and must be protected.

+-   **Use Strong, Random Keys**: Generate a long, random string for your API key.
+-   **Use Environment Variables**: As shown in the examples, always load your API key from an environment variable. **Never hardcode it in your scripts or commit it to version control (e.g., Git).**
+-   **Do Not Share It**: The API key should only be known to you and the enterprise/validator you are serving.

+### 2. Network Security
+By default, the miner's API is accessible on the network.

+-   **Firewall Configuration**: It is **highly recommended** to configure a firewall on your server to restrict access to the miner's API port (`--miner.api_port`, default `8001`).
+Only allow incoming connections from the specific IP addresses of the validators or enterprise systems that need to push data to you.
+This prevents unauthorized access and potential abuse.
+-   **Avoid Exposing Unnecessary Ports**: Only expose the ports that are absolutely necessary for the miner's operation (the API port and the Bittensor axon port).

+### 3. Data Handling
+This subnet is designed with a privacy-first approach.

+-   **No Raw Data**: Remember that as a miner, you only handle non-reversible numerical embeddings and document IDs, not the original sensitive document content.
+This significantly reduces your security risk and liability.

+### 4. System Hardening
+-   **Regular Updates**: Keep your operating system and all software dependencies (including Python packages and Docker) up to date with the latest security patches.
+-   **Principle of Least Privilege**: Run the miner process with a dedicated, non-root user that has only the necessary permissions to operate.

 ## Getting Started

 ### 1. Clone the Repository